-- Chapter 1 introduces you to Topaz.
-You'll learn how to run Topaz, how to log in to the GemStone server, how to create and execute GemStone Smalltalk code, and how to inspect GemStone objects. - Chapter 2 shows how to use Topaz to debug your GemStone Smalltalk code. - Chapter 3 describes the Topaz commands in alphabetical order. - Appendix A lists the Topaz command line syntax. - Appendix B lists the syntax for specifying the host machine for a GemStone file or process.
+- Chapter 1, "Getting Started with Topaz," introduces you to Topaz.
+You'll learn how to run Topaz, how to log in to the GemStone server, how to create and execute GemStone Smalltalk code, and how to inspect GemStone objects. - Chapter 2, "Debugging Your GemStone Smalltalk Code," shows how to use Topaz to debug your GemStone Smalltalk code. - Chapter 3, "Command Dictionary," describes the Topaz commands in alphabetical order. - Appendix A, "Topaz Command-Line Syntax," lists the Topaz command line syntax. - Appendix B, "Network Resource String Syntax," lists the syntax for specifying the host machine for a GemStone file or process.